hci-a-if-its-2019/assignment-1-ojoakua-10bit/README.md

 * Give a separate mobile sites or at least make your site responsive.
 It's awful if we have to zoom in and out just to read the content.
 * Don't hide the vital function of site (like search).
 It might confuse the users.
 * Make the top search result is the most relevant to the entered keyword.
 Rather than the most popular but less relevant.
 * If there is no match result for the entered keyword, show the closest suggestion if possible.
-It's possible that users made a typological error when entering the keyword
+It's possible that users made a typological error when entering the keyword.